pallets/flask/docs/tutorial/views.rst

 These functions are used to sign the user in and out.
-Login checks the username and password against the ones from the configuration and sets the `logged_in` key in the session.
+Login checks the username and password against the ones from the configuration and sets the `logged_in` key for the session.
 If the user logged in successfully, that key is set to ``True``, and the user is redirected back to the `show_entries` page.
 In addition, a message is flashed that informs the user that he or she was logged in successfully.
 If an error occurred, the template is